Haivision/srt/docs/dev/receiver-unit-pool.md

 If the packet turns out to be a data packet however, it is removed from the container immediately and kept temporarily in a local variable for the time calling the dispatching function, which **may** take ownership od that unit.
-If it didn't, the unit is then returned to the container.
-This step is unfortunately necessary by one reason: during the dispatching there's potentially a packet filter to be executed, which may result in various combinations of results: may take over the packet, may not need the packet or it may also return it directly to the receiver queue's private container.
+If it didn't, the unit is then returned to the Hand container.
+This step is unfortunately necessary by one reason: during the dispatching there's potentially a packet filter to be executed.
+One of possible things it may do in this case is to pick up additional units from the Hand container, therefore the currently processed data packet must be first removed.
+The provision to the filter may ship various combinations of results:
-What the packet filter requires, however, is the source of fresh units that it may need to use to store filter-provided packets, so at this moment this private multiplexer's container must not contain temporarily used packets.

-If the packet filter is used, the following things may happen:

-1. The incoming packet was a packet-filter control packet, so this packet needs to be interpreted, but not stored any further and should be able to be immediately reused.
+1. If the incoming packet was a packet-filter control packet, this packet needs to be interpreted, but not stored any further and should be able to be immediately reused (returned directly to the Hand container).

-2. The incoming packet was a valid data packet and should be then potentially stored in the receiver buffer.
+2. If this packet was a valid data packet, the dispatched will attempt to store it into the receiver buffer.

-3. Regardless of these above, a packet fed into the packet filter may result in producing extra packets by this packet filter.
-These packets will have to be stored in the newly requested packet units.
+3. Regardless of these above, the packet filter, in response to provision of this packet, may produce additional packets, which should be also attempted to be inserted into the recevier buffer.
+The filter will need to pick up units from the Hand container to store them.

-And regardless of these above, some packets may be stored in the receiver buffer, others can be rejected.
-Packet units stored in the receiver buffer get ownership transferred to the receiver buffer, others will be returned to the multiplexer's private container.
-That includes a possibility that multiple packets produced by the packet filter will be returned.
+The result can be zero or more packets to be potentially inserted into the buffer, of which some may be rejected.
+Packet units stored in the receiver buffer get ownership transferred to the receiver buffer, others will be returned to the Hand container.

 Packets stored in the receiver buffer are since this moment owned by the buffer and they can be at best only passed ownership back to the multiplexer.

-## Series separation

-The decommissioned unit is not stored directly in the multiplexer's container.
-The reason is that there would be two threads fighting for access to it, so locking common mutexes for that purpose should be minimized.

-Because of that there's a mechanism known as "condensation".
-There are two container layers in the pool (lower and upper) and a separate container is kept by the multiplexer.
-A container keeping directly the units is called "series".

-The packet unit pool's upper container is a "container of series" and it keeps series ready for pickup for the multiplexer.
-If the multiplexer requires a unit, it checks first in its own container.
-Only if this container is empty will it proceed to "refill" it.
-This is simply a procedure done once per a time (when the local storage is depleted) and this means that one series is picked up from the upper container and moved to the multiplexer's storage.
-If, however, the upper container is also empty, then the units are allocated anew from the system.
-The number of units in the single series is defined by the `SRT_RCV_BUFFER_POOL_SERIES_SIZE` macro in `queue.h`.
-The maximum number of series stored in the upper container is `SRT_RCV_BUFFER_POOL_MAX_SERIES`.

-The packet unit pool's lower container is a container of units ("condenser").
-Decommissioned units are being stored there until the size of a single series is collected; if that happens, the whole series is "uplifted" to the upper container.

-Both upper and lower containers use separate mutexes.
-It is possible to lock them together and the order is: lower, upper.
-Locking both happens only in case when the lower container gets "full" (the series number of units is collected) so the series is moved to the upper container so that it can be picked up by the multiplexer.
+Units then remain in the receiver buffer until the application's call results in delivering this data; after that the unit is decommissioned and can be returned.
+This process differs between a single socket and a group.

 ## Single socket approach